chadoh/life/README.md

 Run `npm install` on this project and run `npm run watch` to start the app.
 Then just navigate to [http://localhost:3000](http://localhost:3000)

-Optionally, you can run [life_api](https://github.com/chadoh/life_api) locally on port 5000, and change `BaseConstants` to use it instead of the production env.
+Optionally, you can run [life_api](https://github.com/chadoh/life_api) locally on port 5000, and change `src/config.js` to use it instead of the production env.

-## How does it work?

-To learn more about how this project works and how it has been implemented, please read [this blog post](https://auth0.com/blog/2015/04/09/adding-authentication-to-your-react-flux-app/)

 ## Deployment

-TBD
+Right now, the files are manually uploaded to an S3 bucket.
+The plan is to make it render "isomorphically", which means it will need to be deployed on Heroku or some such.